Plasmalysis is an innovative technology in the field of plasma physics.

 What is a plasma?

-Plasma is created by electrical discharge and contains a mixture of freely moving electrons, ions and neutral atoms or molecules.
+A plasma is generated by electrical discharge between two electrodes and contains a mixture of freely moving electrons, ions and neutral atoms or molecules.
 These interact with the surrounding gas or liquid.

 To put it simply: